hamanpure/LMS/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions or improvements, feel free to fork the repository and submit a pull request.
+Feel free to fork the repository and submit a pull request with your improvements.

-## License

-This project is licensed under the ISC License.

 ## Author

-- **Vaibhav**
+- **HAMANPURE VAIBHAV**